CloudMelanie/ethical-chatbot/README.md

 Running the Code
 1. First, clone the environment from the environment.yml file and install all the dependencies required to run the code.
 Do this with "conda env create -f environment.yml"

 2. Activate the environment on your local machine using "conda activate "env_name"".
-You can run "conda env list" first to see all the envornments on your local machine first.
+You can run "conda env list" first to see all the environments on your local machine first.

 3. Setup the API key for acessing paid OpenAI subscription by running the command "export OPENAI_API_KEY='your-api-key-here'" after activating the environment.